 The short answer is that, no, even with the chance to update and change our constitution, the Government of Canada decided not to include any environmental protections.
 However, this doesn’t mean that people weren’t trying to get it included!
 Even in the 1970s and 80s, there were already some who were fighting to have protections for the environment at a constitutional level.

 One group that was fighting for the environment to be included in the new Charter was the Canadian Environmental Law Association (“CELA”) who submitted a brief to the Canadian Parliament arguing for the inclusion of the environment in the proposed constitutional text.
-Specifically, CELA suggested that Section 6 of Bill C-60 include an additional section that reads: “the right of the individual to environmental quality and environmentally sound planning.”
+Specifically, CELA suggested that the amendment include an additional section that reads: “the right of the individual to environmental quality and environmentally sound planning.”
 Unfortunately, this proposal was rejected and CELA did not push further when the Charter was inevitably drafted.

 Following these historic constitutional amendments, the past 35 years in constitutional law have focused primarily on legal challenges to the Charter.